Tired of spending thousands of dollars running non-conforming product, rebuilding a damaged mold, or overhauling a machine?

 - Fractured Machine Frame

-In Figure 3, there were several contributing factors that caused the frame rails to break on this vertical molding machine.
+, there were several contributing factors that caused the frame rails to break on this vertical molding machine.
 First, the mold required about 10 tons to be held shut against the forces of injection, but the clamp tonnage was set to 100 tons.
 Second the mold base size covered less than 2/3 of the distance of the platen in both directions.
 Combining these two poor practices over years not only fractured the machine rails, but caused molding defects and mold failure.
 No one was sure when the failure occurred on the machine, but they did identify when it was first discovered and “documented” its progression over time.
 Replacing both machine rails cost thousands of dollars for material alone.
 If we factored in the labor hours to disassemble and re-assemble nearly the entire machine and the scrap produced over the years, the number could easily exceed $200,000.

 We need to ensure that enough clamp force is used to hold the mold closed during injection despite changes to material viscosity.
 However, we do not want to apply excessive force that can create molding defects, mold damage, or machine failure.
 More is not always better, especially when it reduces profitability.